rknightuk/intersect/src/pages/websites/index.md

 ## Misc

+[Marginalia Search](https://search.marginalia.nu/) is a "search engine calculates a score that aggressively favors text-heavy websites, and punishes those that have too many modern web design features"

 - [remove.bg](https://www.remove.bg/) - Remove the background from any image
 - [rupify](https://www.rupify.fun/) - Turn any text into a Rupi-Kaur-style poem
 - [Vocal Remover and Isolation [AI]](https://vocalremover.org/)